 Our largest customer is Hospira.
-Hospira accounted for 36%, 36% and 39% of our worldwide revenues in the first quarter of 2015 and each of the years ended 2014 and 2013, respectively.
+Hospira accounted for 36%, 36% and 39% of our worldwide revenues in the first half of 2015 and each of the years ended 2014 and 2013, respectively.
 Our relationship with Hospira has been and will continue to be important for our growth.
 Hospira has a significant share of the I.V. set market in the U.S. and provides us access to that market.
-We expect revenues from infusion therapy sales and new products to Hospira to remain a significant percentage of our revenues.
+We expect revenues from infusion therapy products and new product sales to Hospira to remain a significant percentage of our revenues.
+An adverse change in our relationship with Hospira, or a deterioration of Hospira's position in the market, could have an adverse effect on us.
+We believe the April 2015 ruling that we had breached a contract with Hospira will not have a significant impact on our earnings going forward.

-Revenues for the first quarter of 2015 and the years ended 2014 and 2013 were \$81.5 million, \$309.3 million and \$313.7 million, respectively.
-We currently sell our products to medical product manufacturers, independent distributors and through direct sales to the end user.
+Revenues for the first half of 2015 and the years ended 2014 and 2013 were \$165.3 million, \$309.3 million and \$313.7 million, respectively.
+We currently sell our products to medical product manufacturers and independent distributors as well as through direct sales to the end user.
 Most of our independent distributors handle the full line of our products.
 We sell our infusion administration and oncology products under two agreements with Hospira.
 Under a 1995 agreement, Hospira purchases Clave products, principally bulk, non-sterile connectors and oncology products.
 Under a 2001 agreement, we sell custom infusion sets to Hospira under a program referred to as SetSource.
 Our 1995 and 2001 agreements with Hospira provide Hospira with conditional exclusive and nonexclusive rights to distribute all existing ICU Medical products worldwide with terms that extend through most of 2018.

 We believe that as healthcare providers continue to either consolidate or join major buying organizations, the success of our products will depend, in part, on our ability, either independently or through strategic relationships such as our Hospira relationship, to secure long-term contracts with large healthcare providers and major buying organizations.
 As a result of this marketing and distribution strategy we derive most of our revenues from a relatively small number of distributors and manufacturers.
-The loss of a strategic relationship with a customer or a decline in demand for a manufacturing customer's products could have a material adverse effect on our operating results.
+The loss of a strategic relationship with a customer or a decline in demand for manufacturing customers' products could have a material adverse effect on our operating results.

-We believe that achievement of our growth objectives worldwide will require increased efforts by us in sales and marketing and product development; however, there is no assurance that we will be successful in implementing our growth strategy.
+We believe that achievement of our growth objectives worldwide will require increased efforts by us in sales and marketing and product acquisition and development; however, there is no assurance that we will be successful in implementing our growth strategy.
 Product development or acquisition efforts may not succeed, and even if we do develop or acquire additional products, there is no assurance that we will achieve profitable sales of such products.
-An adverse change in our relationship with Hospira, or a deterioration of Hospira's position in the market, could have an adverse effect on us.
-We believe the April 2015 ruling that we had a breach of contract with Hospira will not have a significant impact on our earnings going forward.
-Increased expenditures for sales and marketing and product acquisition and development may not yield desired results when expected, or at all.
+Expenditures for sales and marketing and product acquisition and development may not yield desired results when expected, or at all.
 While we have taken steps to control these risks, there are certain risks that may be outside of our control, and there is no assurance that steps we have taken will succeed.